—Reading platform

 COREAD: Redesign Perusall to focus on optimized annotation workflows and peer-to-peer discussion rooms

-From a survey where I asked what features are helpful for readings:
+From a survey on what features are most helpful for academic readings, two findings stood out clearly.

-1. 71.4% students think "reading other students' annotation is very helpful
+of students find reading other students' annotations very helpful

-2. 42.9% students feel "having discussions with peers are helpful".
+of students find having discussions with peers are helpful

 Students value the platform because peer insights and collaborative discussions provide the diverse perspectives and real-world examples needed to demystify complex concepts and spark deeper critical thinking.